Haʻaheo Kaniu: Adoption of Kalākaua

 In 1836, Kapaʻakea and Keohokālole initially promised their unborn child Kalākaua in hānai to Kuini Liliha, a high-ranking chiefess and the widow of High Chief Boki who were both former governors of Oahu.
 The Hawaiian custom of hānai is an informal form of adoption between extended families.
 However, on the night of his birth at 2:00 a.m. on November 16, 1836, Haʻaheo Kaniu stood outside the grass hut compound on the outskirt of Honolulu where Keohokālole was in labor.
 She took the newborn from his birthplace to her home at Honuakaha, which was one of the residences of King Kamehameha III.
 Afterward, Kuhina Nui Elizabeth Kīnaʻu, who disliked Liliha, deliberated and ordered his parents to give him to Haʻaheo Kaniu and her husband Kinimaka instead.

 Haʻaheo Kaniu brought Kalākaua with her when the royal court and King Kamehameha III returned to Lāhainā, which was the kingdom's capital at the time.
 At the age of four, Kalākaua was enrolled with his birth siblings at Honolulu's Chiefs' Children's School and formally proclaimed by the king as eligible for the throne of the Hawaiian Kingdom.

 According to the testimony of Nauhele (a member of her family), Haʻaheo Kaniu died in 1843, in Honolulu.
-In a verbal will witnessed by Oahu Governor Kekūanāoʻa, she bequeathed all her properties in Honolulu and Lahaina and on the islands of Hawaii and Molokai to her hānai son with her widower Kinimaka holding onto the properties until Kalākaua came of age.
+In a verbal will witnessed by Oahu Governor Kekūanaōʻa, she bequeathed all her properties in Honolulu and Lahaina and on the islands of Hawaii and Molokai to her hānai son with her widower Kinimaka holding onto the properties until Kalākaua came of age.
 After her death, Kinimaka was given guardianship over Kalākaua.
 Kinimaka would later marry Pai, a subordinate Tahitian chiefess, who treated Kalākaua as her own until the birth of her own son.
 Eventually, Kalākaua returned to live with his birth parents.
 Kinimaka named his daughter Haʻaheo Kaniu Kinimaka after her.
 Kinimaka died in 1857.
 In 1858, Kalākaua successfully sued the heirs of Kinimaka for the rights to Haʻaheo Kaniu's landholding in a case presided by Supreme Court justice George Morison Robertson.